-McKelvey and Abramson's recent call for privacy and data protection rights to be included into the broadcasting system through the Online Streaming Act is apt, but it is not news.
-As we saw earlier, the
+McKelvey and Abramson's recent call for privacy and data protection rights to be included into the broadcasting system through the Online Streaming

-Geist, recounted other similar cases, including his own.
+Ottawa law professor and frequent commentator on Internet and digital media policy in Canada, Michael Geist, recounted other similar cases, including his own.
 See Geist, M. (April 14, 2022).
 Spiking op-eds: how the government's Online News Act is already leading to self-censorship.
 Michael Geist Blog.

-268 Liberal Party (2021).
+Liberal Party (2021).
 Forward for everyone.